-A truly beautiful low growing ground cover type plant is called the portulaca (Portulaca grandiflora), or sometimes known as the sun rose or even the moss rose.
-Portulaca plants are native to Brazil, Argentina and Uruguay.
+A truly beautiful, low-growing groundcover type plant is called the portulaca (Portulaca grandiflora), sometimes known as the sun rose or moss rose.
+Portulaca plants are native to Brazil, Argentina, and Uruguay.
 Portulaca flowers are easy to grow and enjoy.
 Let's look at what is needed for portulaca care.

 How to Grow Portulaca Plants